Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Introduction

-To address these challenges, this paper introduces a balanced diffusion-guided fusion (BDGF) method that employs a pre-training DDPM to guide a multi-branch network in extracting and fusing multimodal features for land-cover classification.
+Fig. \ref{Motivation} compares the workflows and illustrates the motivation behind our approach.
+To address these challenges, this paper introduces a balanced diffusion-guided fusion (BDGF) method that employs a pre-training DDPM to guide a group network for multimodal land-cover classification.
 Initially, an adaptive modality masking strategy is proposed to pre-train the diffusion model and obtain modality-balanced multimodal diffusion features.
-Subsequently, these diffusion features guide the CNNs, Mamba, and transformer networks of the multi-branch network through feature fusion, group channel attention, and cross-attention fusion.
-Finally, a mutual learning approach enhances collaboration among the branches and achieves classification based on the probability entropy and feature similarity of each sub-network.
+Subsequently, these diffusion features guide to capture local, global, and sequential information through feature fusion, group channel attention, and cross-attention fusion.
+Finally, a mutual learning approach dynamically enhances collaboration among the branches and achieves classification based on the probability entropy and feature similarity of each sub-network.
 The main contributions of this paper are as follows:

 \begin{enumerate} \item We propose an adaptive modality masking strategy for DDPMs that encourages the model to focus on all information source images by progressively masking dominant images, thereby obtaining diffusion features that reflect the complex intrinsic distribution of multimodal data.